-AzMERIT is like an annual checkup – an important opportunity to find out how students are doing.
-Just as doctors check height and weight, teachers and parents use the test to check how students are performing in reading, writing and math.
+AzM2 – the second version of AzMERIT – is like an annual checkup.
+It’s an important opportunity to find out how your child is doing in school.
+Similar to a doctor checking height and weight each year, teachers and state leaders use the test to check how students are doing in reading, writing and math.

 Important Things Parents Need to Know